Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Volimes, nestled in the mountainous north of the island, is renowned above all for its traditional crafts.
 Even today, the women of the village handcraft embroidery, carpets and lace, perpetuating skills handed down from generation to generation.

 Strolling through the small family-run shops, you’ll discover a variety of local products.
-These include fragrant honey, distinctive olive oil, homemade wine and the famous ladotyri cheese, carefully matured in olive oil.
+These include fragrant honey, olive oil with character, house wine and the famous ladotyri cheese, carefully matured in olive oil.

 Volimes is a must for those wishing to sample the authentic flavours of Zakynthos, while directly supporting local artisans and producers.